Skip to main content

 Business Structures Lawyer

-Our business lawyer and corporate lawyer offers services in assisting clients with their business structures.
-There are various types of business vehicles one can use to carry on business in Ontario, Canada, including:
+Our business lawyer and corporate lawyer offers services to assist you with structuring your business.
+There are various types of business vehicles one can use to carry on business in Ontario, Canada, including the following business structures.

 A sole proprietorship is not a separate legal entity from its owner.
 As such, there is unlimited liability: creditors can collect from you (you are personally liable).